tsevdos/Grunt-boilerplate-for-web-designers/README.md

-# Grunt-Boilerplate-for-web-designers

-A super-basic grunt-boilerplate for web-designers.
-The main idea is to deliver a designer-friendly boilerplate out of the box.
-Some of it's current features:
+# Grunt boilerplate for web designers

+> **Grunt boilerplate for web designers** provides a nice file and folder structure to aid web-designers kickstart their next project.
+It will help you in the development and deployment process of any HTML-based template (and not only).
+Some of the features that you get out of the box are:

+- SMACSS (Scalable and Modular Architecture for CSS) ready infastructure (http://smacss.com/)
-- Compile .sass and .scss files
+- Compile Sass files
 - Compass and Burbon support
 - JsLinter
 - CSS, JS and HTML minification
 - Image optimizasion

-## Installation and Dependencies
+## Installation

+Follow the [Getting started with Grunt](http://gruntjs.com/getting-started) for an in-depth look at setting up Grunt, but basically:

+1. Boot up Terminal
+2. Make sure to have **[Node.js](http://nodejs.org/download/)** installed.
+(Plus Sass)
-You need to install grunt (http://gruntjs.com/getting-started) in order to run the tasks.
-When you are ready you also need to install the below ruby gem in order to optimise the images (find out how to install gems here(http://guides.rubygems.org/rubygems-basics/)).
-Find out how to install Ruby here(https://www.ruby-lang.org/en/downloads/).
+3. You need to install Sass `gem install sass` and Image Optimization gem `gem install image_optim` (find out how to install gems here(http://guides.rubygems.org/rubygems-basics/)

-- `gem install image_optim`

-Then simply run the below npm command and you're done!
+4. Install **Grunt CLI globally** `npm install -g grunt-cli`
+5. `cd` to your project folder
+6. Git clone, or download the zip from https://github.com/tsevdos/Grunt-boilerplate-for-web-designers.git

-- `npm install`
+7. Install Grunt and required grunt tasks `npm install`
+8. Run `grunt server` and enjoy

+## Tasks

+1. grunt (default task)
+2. grunt test
+3. grunt release
+4. grunt server

+## Directories and files

- Your "development" environment is the "app" folder (you do most of your work there).
+Your "development" environment is the in the "app" directory - you do all the work there.
+(Write more regarding the public folder).

 ## TODO:

 - Optimize some tasks
 - fix the "Port 35729 is already in use by another process"
-- Add .sass support (and keep the folder structure)